TheYarin/ShellPiper/README.md

 ## Mac Support

 ShellPiper _should_ work on Mac using the `.dmg` version from the [releases page](https://github.com/TheYarin/ShellPiper/releases).
 But I never properly tested it on Mac, so... try it yourself and let me know 😁

+## Changing the default shell

+The default shell is `/bin/sh` on Unix, and `%COMSPEC%` (CMD, unless you changed it) on Windows.
+You can change the shell by changing the "Shell Program" option in the settings panel.

 ## Known Issues